Iuliana-Ionita-Laza/QRGWAS/README.md

 ## Example

 We provide a toy dataset in [example](/example).
-The input data are 1) the [genotype matrix](example/example.genotype.tsv) that includes N sample = 503 individuals (column "IID") and N variant = 10 SNPs (columns starting with "1-555") from the [1000 Genome Phase 3](https://www.internationalgenome.org/category/phase-3/) and 2) the [phenotype table](example/example.phenotype.tsv) that includes one simulated quantitative trait (column "PHENOTYPE") and two simulated covariates (columns "COVAR1" and "COVAR2") for the N sample = 503 individuals (column "IID").
+The input data includes
+1) the [genotype matrix](example/example.genotype.tsv) that contains N sample = 503 individuals (column "IID")
+and N variant = 10 SNPs (columns starting with "1-555") from the [1000 Genome Phase 3](https://www.internationalgenome.org/category/phase-3/).
+2) the [phenotype table](example/example.phenotype.tsv) that contains one simulated quantitative trait (column "PHENOTYPE") and two simulated covariates (columns "COVAR1" and "COVAR2") for the N sample = 503 individuals (column "IID").

 Run the R script [example.qr.R](example.qr.R) to perform QR GWAS (single variant tests) for the phenotype and genotype data in [example](/example).
+Set ```is.effect.estimated = T``` to enable the estimation of quantile-specific effect size (disabled by default).

 The [expected output](example/example.sumstat.tsv) is a tab-delimited text file with the QR summary statistics.
 - Column "ID": variant ID from the genotype data.